fcerbell/fcerbell.github.io/_posts/en/2020-04-06-FC006iRobotRoomba660VirtualWall.md

 The ATTiny13 would be a good candidate, but the Flash size would require strong code optimizations.
-I chose an ATTINY85 despite it is oversized, because I ordered 5 of them (I can frie one during the dev and tests) and it is quite versatile to be reused in other projects.
+I chose an ATTINY85 despite it is oversized, because I ordered 5 of them (I can frie one during the dev and tests) and it is versatile enough to be reused in other projects.
 I chose the "ATTiny85V-10" because "V" means that it can work with lower voltage, down to 1.8V (last longer when the batteries are low and when there is no voltage booster) ; only 10Mhz because my provider did not have 20Mhz anymore and this project will run at 1Mhz to save